-Ever since arriving on campus, Conley’s made an immediate impact.
+Harding has already made his mark on the Mountain Hawks.
 The team has made continued improvement and the interest in the program has never been higher.
-In his first year, Conley led the women’s team to 10 points in the Patriot League Championships, almost double the previous year’s output.
+In his first year, the Lehigh women’s team posted 10 points in the Patriot League Championships, almost double the previous year’s output.
 Then in 2012, the squad improved to fifth at the championships.

 Another highlight came in the prestigious Dad Vail Regatta when the Women’s Freshmen Eight captured Silver in the grand finals while the Women’s and Men’s Varsity Eight placed sixth in the semifinals of their respective heats.

-In Conley’s first year, the Mountain Hawks won the Neuweiler Plate, capturing first place in five separate races, in an impressive all-around performance.
-Conley has led Lehigh to a River Cup victory over Lafayette in each of his first two seasons as well.
+In both Harding and Conley’s first year, the Mountain Hawks won the Neuweiler Plate, capturing first place in five separate races, in an impressive all-around performance.
+Lehigh has also won the River Cup victory over Lafayette in each of Harding’s first two seasons as well.